Warhorst/advent_of_code/README.md

 action in a state machine, mutating its state and returning it as the solution, or as part of the solution.
 This might involve parsing the input to enum variants and using pattern matching.

+#### Board
+The solution involves transforming the input into a Board data structure and perform operations on it using the Board methods.
+Examples for this are:
+- moving a piece from a game or simulation around
+- iterating over all the board positions/rows/columns
+- accessing board values, given a position